Great Fire of New York (1776): Suspicions of arson

-Howe's report to London implied that the fire was deliberately set: "a most bad attempt was made by a number of wretches to burn the town."
+Howe's report to London implied that the fire was deliberately set: "a most bad attempt was made by several wretches to burn the town."
 Royal Governor William Tryon suspected that Washington was responsible, writing that "many circumstances lead to conjecture that Mr. Washington was privy to this villainous act" and that "some officers of his army were found concealed in the city."
 Many Americans also assumed that the fire was the work of Patriot arsonists.
 John Joseph Henry recorded accounts of marines returning to the Pearl after fighting the fire in which men were "caught in the act of firing the houses."

 Some Americans accused the British of setting the fire so that the city might be plundered.
-A Hessian major noted that some who fought the blaze managed to "pay themselves well by plundering other houses near by that were not on fire."
+A Hessian major noted that some who fought the blaze managed to "pay themselves well by plundering other houses nearby that were not on fire."
+While looting likely did occur during the fire, there is no proof behind the argument that it was orchestrated by the British.

 Washington wrote to John Hancock on September 22, specifically denying knowledge of the fire's cause.
 In a letter to his cousin Lund, Washington wrote, "Providence—or some good honest fellow, has done more for us than we were disposed to do for ourselves".

 According to historian Barnet Schecter, no accusation of arson has withstood scrutiny.
 The strongest circumstantial evidence in favor of arson theories is the fact that the fire appeared to start in multiple places.
 However, contemporary accounts explain that burning debris from wooden roof shingles spread the fire.
 One diarist wrote that, "the flames were communicated to several houses" by the debris "carried by the wind to some distance."

 The British interrogated more than 200 suspects, but no charges were ever filed.
 Coincidentally, Nathan Hale, an American captain engaged in spying for Washington, was arrested in Queens the day the fire started.
-Rumors attempting to link him to the fires have never been substantiated; there is nothing indicating that he was arrested (or eventually hanged) for anything other than espionage.
+Hale's arrest linked him circumstantially to the fire, especially in the eyes of the public.
+Still, the rumors attempting to link him to the fires have never been substantiated; nothing indicates that he was arrested (or eventually hanged) for anything other than espionage.